-After the procedure is complete, the patient can go home and can return to normal, nonstrenuous activities.
-Some of the key advantages of EVLA include:
+After the procedure is complete, the patient can go home and can return to normal, non-strenuous activities

-- Gold standard in varicose vein treatment. - Quick procedure (30-60 minutes) with patient able to go home straight away. - Minimally invasive with no visible scarring. - Exceptional success results. - Very little pain or discomfort. - Very safe with minimal side-effects or risks.
+- Gold standard in varicose vein treatment. - Quick procedure (30-60 minutes) with patient able to go home straight away. - Minimally invasive with no visible scarring - Exceptional success results. - Very little pain or discomfort. - Very safe with minimal side-effects or risks.